Convert JFIF to XV

 The XV file extension stands for Khoros Visualization Image File Format, developed by AccuSoft Corporation for storing raster images used in scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Although now considered somewhat obsolete, it played a significant role in the evolution of digital imaging technologies.

-Check the file preview quickly and use JFIF to XV tools if you need to change the conversion settings.
+Check the preview and configure JFIF to XV tools before proceeding.

 Rotate JFIF to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to XV.